 This - That - These -Those

-These words are called demonstrative pronouns and they are used to show the relative distance between the speaker and the noun.
+This, That, These, Those are called demonstratives and they are used to show the relative distance between the speaker and the noun.

 We use this (singular) and these (plural) to refer to something that is here / near.